 If some type of hazardous waste is generated as a result of a construction or remodeling project, that cannot be disposed of with other garbage and waste in a rented dumpster.
-Rather, it must be disposed of through the hazardous waste elimination process described previously.
+Instead, it must be disposed of through the hazardous waste elimination process described previously.

 The City of Louisville has established guidelines for disposing of sharps like needles and syringes.
 For example, a diabetic that uses insulin can have the need to dispose of needles and syringes.

 The first step in disposing of these items is to place them in something like a labeled and sealed used laundry detergent bottle.
-Call the Louisville Metro Department of Public Health & Wellness at (502) 574-6520 to obtain specific information about where you can drop off a container containing sharps.
+Call the Louisville Metro Department of Public Health & Wellness at (502) 574-6520 to obtain specific information about where to drop off a container containing sharps.

 7. Biohazardous Waste

 Biohazardous waste is a variety of materials that potentially contain dangerous pathogens.
 These materials include blood, bodily fluids, and other biological materials.

 Biohazardous materials in Louisville must be collected and transported by a properly certified specialist.
-In addition, biohazardous materials must be disposed of in a manner approved by the state law and by a specialist that is specifically certified to provide this type of service.
+In addition, biohazardous materials must be disposed of in a manner approved by state law and by a specialist that is specifically certified to provide this type of service.

 Although the City of Louisville Solid Waste Management Services Division cannot collect biohazardous waste, you can contact the agency for information about private contractors that can provide this type of assistance.
-If you have a situation in your home where biohazardous waste is present, you are best served by retaining the services of biohazard remediation professional.
+If you have a situation in your home where biohazardous waste is present, you are best served by retaining the services of a biohazard remediation professional.
 By hiring a professional, you ensure a thorough remediation of biohazards in a safe manner.

-Medications should not be dumped down the toilet or a drain.
+Medications should not be dumped down the toilet or drain.
 Taking this approach ends up contaminating water sources.
 In the interest of safety, medications should never be disposed of through regular refuse collection.